noyb34/dbt-kestra/README.md

    - models/staging/stg_episodes.sql
    - models/staging/stg_manifestations.sql
 7. Develop an intermediate model:
-   - models/intermediate/int_episode_manifestations.sql
+   - models/intermediate/int_cleansed_episode.sql
-   - This model should join episodes with manifestations, handling the one-to-many relationship.
+   - This model should cleased the episodes, removing any duplicates or irrelevant data.
 8. Build the final model:
-   - models/marts/fct_episodes.sql This model should include episode information along with aggregated manifestation data.
+   - models/marts/fact_episodes.sql This model should include episode information along with aggregated manifestation data, handling the one-to-many relationship.
 9. Add tests:
    - Unique and not_null tests for key fields
    - Custom test for checking the relationship between episodes and